testingisdocumenting/webtau/webtau-docs/znai/matchers/universal-compare.md

 # Cross Types Comparison

-In Webtau you can compare strings, dates, arrays, strings and numbers, dates and strings, arrays and sets and other numerous combinations using the same set of matchers.
+In WebTau you can compare strings, dates, arrays, strings and numbers, dates and strings, arrays and sets and other numerous combinations using the same set of matchers.

 ```tabs